Imma-Syng/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that changes the owner of the file _hello to vincent and staff respectively .the file _hello is in the working directory
+write a script that changes the owner of the file hello to betty if only it is owned by user gulliaume .the file hello is in the working directory
-. the file _hello is a symbolic link